stojl/SigPDE/README.md

 # SigPDE
-A Python package for efficient implementations of the signature kernel
+A Python package for efficient computation of the untruncated signature kernel and its robust counterpart.